What is vaginitis?

-Vaginitis is a name for swelling, itching, burning or infection in the vagina that can be caused my several different germs.
+Vaginitis is a name for swelling, itching, burning or infection in the vagina that can be caused by several different germs.
 The most common kinds of vaginitis are bacterial vaginosis (BV) and yeast, a fungus.
-Sometimes trichomoniasis (or trich, pronounced "trick") is called vaginitis too.
-Trichomoniasis is caused by a parasitic protozoa called Trichomonas vaginalis.
+Sometimes trichomoniasis (or trich, pronounced “trick”) is called vaginitis too.

 Vaginitis is very common.
 If you are like most women, you will have some kind of vaginitis at least once in your life.